SS City of Glasgow (1850)

-SS City of Glasgow of 1850 was a single-screw passenger steamship of the Inman Line, which disappeared en route from Liverpool to Philadelphia in March 1854 with 480 passengers and crew.
+SS City of Glasgow of 1850 was a single-screw iron hulled passenger steamship of the Inman Line.
 Based on ideas pioneered by Isambard Kingdom Brunel's SS Great Britain of 1845, City of Glasgow established that Atlantic steamships could be operated profitably without government subsidy.
 After a refit in 1852, she was also the first Atlantic steamship to carry steerage passengers, representing a significant improvement in the conditions experienced by immigrants.
-In March 1854 City of Glasgow vanished at sea with no known survivors.
+In March 1854 City of Glasgow vanished while enroute from Liverpool to Philadelphia with 480 passengers and crew aboard.

+Predecessors

+SS City of Glasgow (I) a wooden hulled ship, was built in 1822, and was the first ship of the eponymous City of Glasgow Steam Packet Company, founded in 1831.
+SS City of Glasgow (II), also wooden, was built for the company in 1835.

 Development and design

 Built by Tod & Macgregor of Partick, Glasgow and launched on 28 February 1850, City of Glasgow at first carried 44 first class and 85 second class passengers along with 1,200 tons of cargo.
 Her iron hull considerably reduced repair costs incurred by the wooden-hulled steamships of the day, and the use of a propeller instead of paddle wheels allowed more space for passengers and cargo.
 City of Glasgow was especially economical because she was not built for speed; her best time across the Atlantic was 14 days, 4 hours, almost 4 days longer than Cunard Line's Asia, the record holder in 1850.
-While the City of Glasgow's two-clinder lever-beam engine of 350 hp produced a moderate 9.5 kn, her coal consumption was only 20 tons per day, compared with 76 tons for Asia.
+While the City of Glasgow's two-cylinder lever-beam engine of 350 hp produced a moderate 9.5 kn, her coal consumption was only 20 tons per day, compared with 76 tons for Asia.